• 1:1 Coaching

 Do you have high EXPECTATIONS OF PEOPLE in your life?

-Do you feel like people always seem to let YOU down??
+Do you feel like people always seem to LET YOU DOWN??

-We can hope, wish, dream, push and pull that person to our expectation level – and yet, NOTHING is ever going to happen the way we expect it to.
-So, what happens then?
+We can hope, wish, dream, push and pull that person to our expectation level...
+BUT NOTHING is ever going to happen the way we expect it, the way our mind see's it.

 • Feelings of resentment rise up